astronomerhunter/pathfinding/README.md

   1. Rename everything away from cities and toward nodes.
 1. Automated test cases so when building a feature we can tell what fails and what passes.
 1. CLI
+1. Convert all JSON config files to YAMl